lbryio/lbry.com/content/faq/shapeshift.md

 The ability to convert your cryptoassets into LBRY Credits (LBC) is available directly within the LBRY app, powered by [ShapeShift](https://info.shapeshift.io/about).
 LBRY Inc. does not handle any of the incoming funds and the LBC are sent from ShapeShift directly.

 *Note: ShapeShift is unavailable in New York and Washington (and possibly surrounding areas if your ISP's goelocation is not accurate).
+You will see a `HTTP status code: 403` error if this happens.
 Please see [ShapeShift](https://shapeshift.io) for more information.*

 ## Convert Crypto to LBC
 1. Open the LBRY app, access the Wallet (bank icon next to the Publish button) and click on **Get Credits**